This post is also available in: Hindi

 A few minutes before you want to serve the mango iced tea, blend the iced tea base and mango pulp together.

-Pour this mixture in a pitcher or a serving glass, add ice cubes and slide in the fresh mint leaves and mango wedges.
+Pour this mixture into a pitcher or a serving glass, add ice cubes and slide in the fresh mint leaves and mango wedges.

 Squeeze in a few drops of lemon juice as per your taste.